sst/sst/examples/typescript-monorepo/README.md

       bus_triggers.ts
   ```

-#### Typescript
+#### TypeScript

-Instead of specifying tsconfig.json details directly, we've added a dependency on `@tsconfig/node14` which includes common defaults for Node 14.
+Instead of specifying `tsconfig.json` details directly, we've added a dependency on `@tsconfig/node14` which includes common defaults for Node 14.
 Every `tsconfig.json` in the repo extends it.

 The config located at `backend/tsconfig.json` includes the configuration for aliases to emulate separate packages.
 If you add additional packages or wish to change the structure you can do so by adding to the `"paths"` patterns.